grinnell-cs/csc151-dh/_readings/recursion-magic.md

 obvious that even a cs prof could solve it.
-Then they assume that the procedure they are currently working on already works, albeit only for "smaller" inputs.  "_Suppose I could use this procedure_", they ask, "_but only if I tweak the input a limitless bit.
+Then they assume that the procedure they are currently working on already works, albeit only for "smaller" inputs.  "_Suppose I could use this procedure_", they ask, "_but only if I tweak the input a little bit.
 How does that help me solve the problem?_"

 Consider the problem of finding the longest string in a list.
 If you had never done this before, you might ask yourself or your partner something like this, "How do we do this?
-Should wecompare one element to all the others?
+Should we compare one element to all the others?
 Should I compare neighbors?
 And then what next?"